 - Build an understanding of how staff think about information, using a technique called card sorting.

-- Develop a draft structure (information architecture) for the intranet based on the results of the card sorting, needs analysis, best practices, and other sources.
+- Develop a draft structure (both navigation experience and site architecture) for the intranet based on the results of the card sorting, needs analysis, best practices, and other sources.

 - Test and refine the draft structure, using a technique called tree testing to conduct hands-on testing of the draft structure with staff, and then revise accordingly.
 This is an iterative process.